-3.5 MSP432 Reference Power Policy
+4.5 MSP432 Reference Power Policy

-For MSP432, TI-RTOS provides two power policies.
+For MSP432, the SDK provides two power policies.
 This is because the Deep Sleep states disable peripheral modules and causes Clock ticks to stop working.
 We recommend that you debug applications using the less aggressive Power_sleepPolicy().
 After debugging the application, you can select the more aggressive Power_deepSleepPolicy().

-The default policyFxn is PowerMSP432_sleepPolicy() in the PowerMSP432_tirtos.c file in the <tirtos_install_dir>/products/tidrivers<version>/packages/ti/drivers/power directory.
-The MSP432 reference policyInitFxn is PowerMSP432_initPolicy().
+The default policyFxn is PowerMSP432_sleepPolicy().
+The MSP432 reference policyInitFxn is PowerMSP432 initPolicy().

-The alternate policyFxn is PowerMSP432_deepSleepPolicy(), which is located in the same file as PowerMSP432_sleepPolicy().
+The alternate policyFxn is PowerMSP432_deepSleepPolicy().
 This section describes the alternate policy because it provides more information about the sleep policies available on the MSP432.